gabemorris12/moody_chart/readme.md

 # Moody Chart
 The purpose of this is to be able to create a custom moody chart to print out on a PDF.
-See `moody_chart.pdf` for the results.
+See the PDF's for the results.
 The reason why I did this was because I wanted a chart that stretched across an entire page.

 Adjust the parameters at the beginning of `moody_chart.py` to your liking.